carboncopies/BrainGenix-API/Docs/README.md

 **Response**:
  - (bgStatus) `StatusCode=` Enum indicating the status of this API call.
- - (string) `Token=` If your username/password are valid, then the token will be returned.
+ - (string) `AuthKey=` If your username/password are valid, then the token will be returned.